MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 ```

 Sometimes the scope of a specific cmdlet or function is too broad for your users' needs.
 A DNS
 admin, for example, probably only needs access to restart the DNS service.
-In a multi-tenant
+In multi-tenant
-environment, where tenants are granted access to self-service management tools, tenants should be
+environments, tenants have access to self-service management tools.
+Tenants should be limited to
-limited to managing their own resources.
-For these cases, you can restrict which parameters are
+managing their own resources.
+For these cases, you can restrict which parameters are exposed from
-exposed from the cmdlet or function.
+the cmdlet or function.

 ```powershell
 VisibleCmdlets = @{ Name = 'Restart-Computer'; Parameters = @{ Name = 'Name' }}
 ```

 In more advanced scenarios, you may also need to restrict the values a user may use with these
 parameters.
-Role capabilities let you define a set of allowed values or a regular expression pattern
+Role capabilities let you define a set of values or a regular expression pattern
-that determine if a given input is allowed.
+that determine what input is allowed.

 ```powershell
 VisibleCmdlets = @{ Name = 'Restart-Service'; Parameters = @{ Name = 'Name'; ValidateSet = 'Dns', 'Spooler' }},